JackyGu1042/CarND-Advanced-Lane-Lines/writeup_Huaxin.md

 ![alt text][image5]
 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I just follow the equation to calculate the curvature of each detected line:
+I just follow the equation to calculate the curvature of each detected line and the vehicle position:
 * Define conversions in x and y from pixels space to meters `ym_per_pix = 30/720 # meters per pixel in y dimension xm_per_pix = 3.7/700 # meters per pixel in x dimension